New statistical methodology for second level global sensitivity analysis: Conclusion and Prospect

 \section{Conclusion and Prospect}

 In this article, we proposed a new methodology for second-level Global Sensitivity Analysis (GSA2) based on Hilbert-Schmidt Independence Criterion (HSIC).
 For this, we first proposed new weighted estimators for HSIC, using an alternative sample generated according to a probability distribution which is not the prior distribution of the inputs.
 We also demonstrated the properties of these new estimators (bias, variance and asymptotic law), which are similar to those of classical estimators.
 Moreover, their convergence has been illustrated on an analytical example which has also highlighted their ability to correctly rank variables (even for small and medium sample sizes).
 Subsequently, 2$^{\text{nd}}$-level GSA based on HSIC measures is discussed.
 When input distributions are uncertain, GSA2 purpose is to assess the impact of these uncertainties on GSA results.
-In order to perform GSA2, we presented a new "single loop" Monte Carlo methodology to address problems raised by GSA2: characterization of GSA results, definition of 2$^{\text{nd}}$-level HSIC measures and limitation of the calculation budget.
-This methodology is based on a single sample generated according to a "reference distribution" (related to the set of all possible distributions).
-Three options have been proposed for this distribution: mixture law and barycentric laws w.r.t symmetrized Kullback-Leibler distance or Wasserstein distance.
+In order to perform GSA2, we presented a new \enquote{single-loop} Monte Carlo methodology to address problems raised by GSA2: characterization of GSA results, definition of 2$^{\text{nd}}$-level HSIC measures and limitation of the calculation budget.
+This methodology is based on a single sample generated according to a \enquote{reference distribution} (related to the set of all possible distributions).
+Three options have been proposed for this distribution: mixture law and barycentric laws with respect to the Symmetrical Kullback-Leibler distance or Wasserstein distance.
 The estimation of 2$^{\text{nd}}$-level HSIC seems to be more accurate using the two first options rather than the Wasserstein barycenter.
-We also illustrated the great interest of the "single loop" approach compared to the "double loop" approach.
+We also illustrated the great interest of the \enquote{single-loop} approach compared to the \enquote{double-loop} approach.
 Finally, the whole methodology has been applied to a nuclear test case simulating a severe reactor accident and has shown how GSA2 can provide additional information to classical GSA.